About: Social Development and Seniors

 The mandate of Child and Family Services is to provide a wide range of programs, services and resources to children, families and communities across the province to include Child Protection Services, Residential Services, Foster Care, Adoption Services, Family Ties and Family Violence Prevention.

-View employee listThe Social Programs Division provides services in areas such as social assistance, child care subsidies and disability supports.
-The Division also provides administrative supports to the Disability Advisory Council which provides policy and program advice, promotes public awareness, and fosters the development of partnerships among persons with disabilities, government and community.
+View employee listThe Social Programs Division provides services in areas such as social assistance, childcare subsidies and AccessAbility Supports.
+The Division also provides administrative supports to the AccessAbility Advisory Council which provides policy and program advice, promotes public awareness, and fosters the development of partnerships among persons living with disabilities, government and community.
 The Social Programs Division provides funding grants to community organizations to provide residential services for persons with intellectual and physical disabilities.

 View employee listAgencies, Boards and Commissions